“Scotland with sunshine and sherry: an elegant, family-run guesthouse in the wooded Aracena hills”

 - Cookery courses

-- The Aracena region and Picos de Aroche Nature Reserve make ideal walking, kayaking or mountain-biking country; Sam can give you maps and advice on routes through the woods to forgotten villages and crumbling castles
+- The Aracena region and Picos de Aroche Nature Reserve make ideal walking, kayaking or mountain-biking country; ask for maps and advice on routes through the woods to forgotten villages and crumbling castles

 - Horses are available by the hour or for the day at 2 centres nearby (difficult to pre-book; best to ask on arrival)